It’s layer season, boys.

 These are hooded coats adapted from traditional Inuit tribe outerwear and can range from light fishtail parkas to heavier fur-lined ones and everywhere in between.
 Not only are lightweight parkas a great statement piece, but they’re functionally umbrellas for your torso.
 For this season, I’d pick up a fishtail parka like this one from Frank and Oak.
 At a much cheaper price point ($50) is the L.L Bean Mountain Anorak.
 It also folds and stows inside its own pocket for transportation, so it’s convenient to toss in a bag in case of light rain.

 The usual go-to brand for MiUSA leather jackets is Schott.
-They’ve been around since 1913 (I’d imagine they’ve figured out the whole leather jacket thing by now).
+They’ve been around since 1913, so I’d imagine they’ve figured out the whole leather jacket thing by now.
 Do note that their jackets are far from cheap, but they’ll probably last your entire life.
 Here’s a solid review of their LC940D jacket from usuallywhatimdressed.in.

-Quilted fabrics will be very popular this season and a jacket’s the optimal garment to sport this look.
+Quilted fabrics are sure to continue being popular this season and a jacket’s the optimal garment to sport this look.
 Quilted materials (specifically jackets and vests) are very popular in preppier male fashion, but can typically easily blend into most wardrobes.

 Oxford Cloth Button Down:

-Henleys are an excellent garment to layer in the falling temperatures.
-Henleys have something particularly masculine about them, which ties in very well with the workwear-ish style that lots of guys go for in the fall.
+Henleys are an excellent garment to layer in the falling temperatures and kind of get slept on when it comes to men’s fall fashion.
+Henleys inherently have something particularly masculine about them, which ties in very well with the workwear-ish style that lots of guys go for in the fall.

-Though flannel shirts reign supreme as the quintessential garment of the season, sweaters have to be a close second.
+Though flannel shirts reign supreme as the decisive garment of the season, sweaters have to be a close second.
 Aside from being something to keep you warm and not dead, sweaters are a stylish way to add some (pumpkin) spice to your look.
-Texture plays a big role in the differentiating factors of a sweater.
-It can add a lot of depth and detail to an otherwise plain-looking outfit.
+Texture plays a big role in the differentiating factors of a sweater and can add more depth and detail to an otherwise plain-looking outfit.

-Sweaters don’t usually deviate much in terms of shape, so the biggest factor in picking the right sweater is fabric composition.
+Sweaters don’t usually deviate much in terms of shape or silhouette, so the biggest factor in picking the right sweater is fabric composition.
 In terms of materials, I almost always go for wool.
-It’s super warm, odor/stain resistant, a great insulator, and it’s fire-resistant, which I’d imagine was an early adaptation of sheep prone to combustion.
+It’s super warm, odor/stain resistant, a great insulator, and it’s fire-resistant, which I’d imagine was an early adaptation of sheep prone to sudden combustion.

 Because we all have days where we prioritize comfort over #aesthetic, hoodies are a power move.
 That doesn’t mean that you can’t look both stylish and comfy though.
 Pick up some slimmer fit hoodies that aren’t tight, but not boxy either.